madebyraygun/pssst/README.md

 # PSSST!

-A lightweight PHP-based single-user application to securely submit and retrieve information such as passwords via the web.
+A lightweight PHP-based to securely submit and retrieve information such as passwords via the web.
 No database required.
 Keep your secrets out of email and Slack!

+With the TOTP authentication and administrator email features enabled, this app functions as a single-user secret request form.
+(Meaning, only the administrator can get notified and retrieve secrets).
+By turning these features off, anyone can use the system to generate a secret, copy the generated link, and send via any secure channel.

+**Note** This application is still in development, and, given the presumably sensitive nature of the message contents, should be used with caution.

 ## Installation